BLOGS

 ______________

-It’s hard to believe that people have been paying me to write local and state news for more than 30 years, but here I am.
-My career in journalism started with paper routes, delivering both the Portland Press Herald and Journal Tribune in the mid 1970s.
-Even as a young kid, I was fascinated by journalism and politics.
+In reality, my roots in journalism can be traced back to the mid 1970s, when I was 11 years old and delivering both the Portland Press Herald and Journal Tribune.
+Even then, I was fascinated by journalism and politics.
 Eric Reiss, then editor of the Journal Tribune, allowed me to experience working in a newsroom as an unpaid, student intern in 1981.
 I was hooked.

 My professional journalism career didn’t begin until many years later, starting in the mid 1990s.
 Over the years, I’ve had the privilege and honor of working with some of Maine’s most notable and respected news editors.
 I tried to learn along the way.
 The results are mixed, but I always loved the job.